Register a Program

 What if my funder supports general operations or multiple programs?

-If you received general operation funding, you are not obligated to report on where the grant was spent if it’s unrelated to a social impact program (see above: what is NOT a social program).
-But rather focus on one of the signature social impact programs your organization runs.
+If you received general operation funding, you are not obligated to report on where the grant was spent if it’s unrelated to a social impact program (see above: what is NOT a program).
+But rather focus on one of the signature impact programs your organization runs.
 Funders usually want to understand what a typical program looks like, not an organization-wide impact or one-time events.

 2) Enter your program’s name and description.
 Focus on one specific social program (or project/intervention) that serves a defined beneficiary group and aims to achieve specific social outcomes.
 If your organization runs multiple programs, register each one separately.